zng-ui/zng/TODO/_current.md

 * Refactor into an extension trait.
     - Is more discoverable as an extension trait, maybe suggested by tooling (rustc, ra)?

-# Vars

-* Var binding updates refactored to apply with the same causing update.
-    - Review why we need `apply_update_id` in when, merge vars.
-    - Was used to avoid inserting multiple update requests per "cycle".
-    - Now is wrong.
-    - Case: merge_var with 10 inputs, if all 10 inputs request updates in the same cycle we now update the merge_var only once after the first input update, the others are ignored!
-        - If we remove the apply_update_id this is fixed, but now the merge_var! updates 10 times, for useless 9 calls.
-        - Removing it for now.

 # View-Process

 * Test async dialogs in Windows.